RocketChat/docs-old/guides/omnichannel/livechat-widget-appearance.md

 * **Show agent information**: Enable to show agent’s information(Name).
 * **Show agent email**: Show your agent’s email address when set to true.

-## Livechat Widget Offline Appearance
+## Live Chat Widget Offline Appearance

-Customize the appearance of your Livechat Widget here, for the hours when none of your agents is online/working.
+Customize the appearance of your Live Chat Widget here, for the hours when none of your agents is online/working.

 * **Display Offline Form**: Turn on to display offline form.
 * **Offline Form Unavailable Message**: The message visitors will see when unavailable.
 * **Offline message**: Set Offline Message, if any.
-* **Title offline**: The Livechat Widget title
+* **Title offline**: The Live Chat Widget title
 * **Title bar color offline**: Set title bar color for when offline.
 * **Email Address to Send Offline Messages**: Set the email address to which offline messages will be sent to.
 * **Offline Success Message**: message to show the visitor after successfully sending a message.

-## Livechat Widget Registration Form
+## Live Chat Widget Registration Form

 Here you set up the fields you want to show on the registration form.